dynatrace-ace/dynatrace-jenkins-library/README.md

     ![](./images/config-lib.png)

+## Configure the Dynatrace URL and API Token

+The Dynatrace URL and API Token can be passed into the function calls, but by default they look for Jenkins global environment variables for these values.
+To configure the Jenkins environment variables:

+1. Login to Jenkins
+1. Navigate to Manage Jenkins > Configure System
 1. Find the **Global properties** section, click the **Environment variables** checkbox and add these two variables as shown below

     * DT_API_TOKEN = The API token created for you Dynatrace tenant